-As a parent let your child see you come to thier classroom, attend PTA meetings, (asking questions), school board meetings, school-based decision making council meetings, and community groups to gain knowledge and for support.
+As a parent let your child see you come with a positive attitude to thier classroom, attend PTA meetings, (asking questions), school board meetings, school-based decision making council meetings, and community groups to gain knowledge and for support.
 Within those meetings, if possible, share your ideas and strategies that you have found to be successful.
 How does the teacher interract with the students?
 How is your child's behavior in the classroom when you are not around?
 Make occasional unexpected and unannounced visits to your child's school and classroom.

 WHAT IS YOUR CHILD LEARNING FROM THE TEACHERS?